-Home - Salad - Tahini Caesar Salad with Olive Oil Breadcrumbs
+Home - Salad - Tahini Caesar Salad with Crispy Breadcrumbs

 This post may contain affiliate links.
 Please read my disclosure policy.

-This tahini Caesar salad is a healthful vegetarian take on the classic salad.
-Instead of a classic Caesar salad with dressing, this crunchy salad has a tahini and lemon-based dressing and crunchy homemade breadcrumbs.
+This tahini Caesar salad is a vegetarian-friendly take on the classic salad.
+Instead of a salad with a traditional Caesar dressing with eggs and anchovies, this crisp, refreshing salad gets tossed with a creamy tahini and lemon dressing and crunchy homemade breadcrumbs.

-Romaine lettuce leaves on a white platter with creamy tahini Caesar salad dressing, olive oil breadcrumbs and grated Parmesan cheese.
+A Caesar salad on a white platter with creamy salad dressing, olive oil breadcrumbs and grated Parmesan cheese.

 • Tahini